Credit Information in Earnings Calls: Earnings Calls and Text Model Estimation

-The full-sample version of our estimation has 18 variants, and for the rolling analysis, we add two additional parameters.
+The 18 model variants described above are used for our full-sample analysis.
+For the rolling analysis, we add two additional parameters.
 The first determines the lookback period over which we perform forward selection and over which we estimate the text-PVLGD mapping from (\ref{eq:lasso}).
 The second parameter, the updating frequency for the model, determines whether our rolling window estimation moves forward by one month or one year at every step.
-For example, consider the case of a 3-year lookback with an annual updating.
-The text model that will be available through all of 2010, for example, would be the sector dummies $\hat S_{k(i)}$ and $\hat \beta$ vector estimated using the 2007, 2008, and 2009 data.
-These coefficient values will be used to calculate credit scores using (\ref{eq:cred-score}) and the earnings call DTM from 2010.
-The latter will be restricted to the tokens identified as being informative in the 2007--2009 estimation window.
-Once attention turns to calls in 2011, we re-estimate the forward selection and lasso models using data from 2008--2010.
 For annual updating, we use four different training horizons in the rolling analysis: 2-, 3- and 5-year rolling windows, and an expanding window from the start of the sample to the present.
-For monthly updating, we only use 3-year rolling windows.
-This means that our of out-of-sample analysis has $18 \times 5 = 90$ text model variants, which are summarized in Table \ref{t:nlp-params}.
+For monthly updating, we only use 3-year rolling windows because of the computational costs involved.
+This means that our of out-of-sample analysis has $18 \times 5 = 90$ text model variants, which are summarized in Panel B of Table \ref{t:nlp-params}.